pachterlab/seqspec/docs/SPECIFICATION.md

 ## `File` Object

-File's are annotated with the `File` object.
-Files can be any real file on a local computer or remotely stored.
-Some common examples include FASTQ, BAM, POD5, TXT, SRA files. `File` objects contain are annotated with the following attributes:
+Files are annotated with the `File` object.
+Files can be local or remote (e.g., FASTQ, BAM, POD5, TXT, SRA). `File` objects contain the following attributes:

 - `file_id`: a freeform string that uniquely identifies the file.
 - `filename`: a freeform string that matches the name of the file being annotated